cs544-wisc/f23/p8/README.md

 here](cleanup.md) if you're interested about what exactly we've done.

 <!-- TODO: should we specify a name? -->
+Do the following two tasks outside your `p8.ipynb` notebook:
-Create a private GCS bucket (named whatever you like).
-Upload the parquet file to your bucket.
+1. Create a private GCS bucket (named whatever you like, for example: `cs544_p8`).
+2. Upload the parquet file to your bucket.

 Write code to create a dataset called `p8` in your GCP project.
 Use `exists_ok=True` so that you can re-run your code without errors.